megaphone image

 • Cleaning supplies: You don’t need to dust every week, but you’ll want to have a few things with you in case you spill a cup of coffee or end up with chip crumbs all over your bed.
 Some cleaning solution, paper towels, and a small hand vacuum should do the trick.

 • Dorm room extras: Your room at college will be pretty basic, so bring a fan in case there’s no air conditioning, a reading light for studying at night in bed, and a memo board to leave notes for roommates or hallmates.
+And since space is often limited for dorms, it’s a great idea to bring some storage solutions, such as under-the-bed storage bins.

 The last piece of advice from several MEFA team members?
 Don’t overpack.
 Dorm rooms are small, so you don’t want to feel like you don’t have room to breathe.
 If you desperately need something you didn’t bring, there are often stores nearby.
-And remember – you’ve moving to campus, but you’ll probably be home for a break soon.
+And remember – you’re moving to campus, but you’ll probably be home for a break soon.
 You can pick up any extra items you need then.